-At this time, the Noll Law Office cannot verify whether any of your personal information has been or will be misused as a result of this incident.
-The Noll Law Office is notifying you of this incident out of an abundance of caution.
+Based on the results of this investigation, we have determined that an unauthorized user had access to information, including your name, address, social security number and medical history.
+At this time, AEC does not have any evidence to indicate that any of your personal information has been or will be misused as a result of this incident.
+Nevertheless, AEC decided to notify you of this incident out of an abundance of caution.